ansible/ansible/docs/docsite/rst/vmware/vmware_concepts.rst

 Delegation
 ==========

-If you want to perform a VMware specific task on one host with reference to ESXi server or vCenter server, use the ‘delegate_to’ keyword on a task.
-This delegation host will be any host where you have ``Pyvmomi`` installed.
+If you want to perform a VMware specific task on one host with reference to ESXi server or vCenter server, use the ``delegate_to`` keyword on a task.
+This delegation host will be any host where you have ``pyVmomi`` installed.
 Your control node and ``delegate_to`` host can be same or different.

 Modules
 =======